FOREX-Dollar bulls bank on Fed losing its patience

 * Most assume Fed will drop "patience" in step toward tightening

-LONDON, March 18 The dollar traded flat on Wednesday ahead of the conclusion of a Federal Reserve meeting expected to take a major step toward lifting interest rates for the first time in almost nine years.
+SYDNEY, March 18 The dollar stood steady in Asia on Wednesday just hours before the Federal Reserve was expected to take a major step toward lifting interest rates for the first time in almost nine years.

-After another surge for the U.S. currency in the past two weeks, markets have largely priced in the Fed dropping its reference to patience on policy, clearing the way for a rate hike as early as June.

-Anything less, or an explicit warning from the Fed that the dollar's strength may slow it down on policy moves, would be likely to provoke a sharp retreat in the dollar, although analysts are split on which currencies would benefit most.

-"The most crowded positions are short euros, or short Scandinavian currencies so if we don't get the removal of the patience language it would be the dollar against that Europe bloc which would see the most dramatic moves," said Michael Sneyd, a strategist with BNP Paribas in London.

-"Our base case is that they will remove patience.
-If we get that and a measured message on the dollar's impact on inflation then, given the slight retracement we have seen in the first half of this week, I think the dollar will do well."
+A Fed statement is due at 1800 GMT, followed half an hour later by a press conference with Chair Janet Yellen.
+The central bank will also release members' forecasts for inflation and interest rates, and some analysts suspect the trajectory of future increases could be lowered.

+A string of strong payroll reports has left the strong impression the Fed will drop its reference to being patient on policy but still make a rate increase conditional on economic developments, in particular inflation.

+However, the dollar's recent rise has hit Wall Street shares as some U.S. multinationals appear to be feeling pain from it, posing risks to the greenback, some traders said.

+"I think we cannot rule out the risk of further fall in U.S. shares, which will disrupt money flows.
+In such an environment, the dollar could fall given many people have big long positions in the dollar," said Kyosuke Suzuki, director of forex at Societe Generale in Tokyo.

-Against a basket of currencies, the dollar was less than 0.1 percent lower at 99.498, and within spitting distance of its recent 12-year peak of 100.390.
+Against a basket of currencies, the dollar held steady at 99.530, and within spitting distance of its recent 12-year peak of 100.390.

-Sterling was under pressure at $1.4759 ahead of a busy session that includes British jobs data, minutes of the Bank of England's last policy meeting and the government's last budget before the election in May.
-(Editing by Susan Fenton)
+Sterling was under pressure at $1.4759 ahead of busy session that includes UK jobs data, minutes of the Bank of England's last policy meeting and a budget from the Conservative government.

+The Australian and New Zealand dollars were affected by weak commodity prices, which were partly a function of the U.S. dollar's strength.
+(Additional reporting by Hideyuki Sano in Tokyo; Editing by Steve Orlofsky and Richard Borsuk)

 * BD announces commencement of exchange offers and consent solicitations for C. R. Bard Inc notes